GlossProject/docs/reference.rst

 Reference
 =========================================

-Start here for an explanation of the all available Gloss (gl-) classes.
+Start here for an explanation of the available Gloss (gl-) classes.

 Gloss classes
 ---------------------